israpps/israpps.github.io/_posts/2025-3-17-understanding-sc2-memorycard.md

 A game mode exclusive to this release of the game.

-The memory cards used come from the recall campaign sony did during PS2 launch on japan. these cards, had a bug on their controller chips (usually `CXD9585R` & `CXD9585AR`) that corrupted the FAT table of the card filesystem.
+The memory cards used come from [the recall campaign sony did during PS2 launch on japan](https://www.ign.com/articles/2000/03/08/ps2-launch-ps2-memory-card-recall). these cards, had a bug on their controller chips (usually `CXD9585R` & `CXD9585AR`) that corrupted the FAT table of the card filesystem.

-SoulCalibur II recycles these cards using a custom filesystem (or raw data?) encrypted page-by-page. as well as custom ECC format (it seems)
+SoulCalibur II recycles these cards using a custom filesystem (or raw data?) encrypted page-by-page. as well as custom ECC format

 ## Magic String